ostreedev/ostree/docs/manual/deployment.md

 distinguish it from the concept of a deployment.

-First, the tree must include a kernel stored as `/boot/vmlinuz(-.*)?-$checksum`.
+First, the tree must include a kernel stored as `vmlinuz(-.*)?-$checksum` in either `/boot` or `/usr/lib/ostree-boot`.
 The checksum should be a SHA256 hash of the kernel contents; it must be pre-computed before storing the kernel in the repository.
-Optionally, the tree can contain an initramfs, stored as `/boot/initramfs(-.*)?-$checksum`.
+Optionally, the directory can also contain an initramfs, stored as `initramfs(-.*)?-$checksum`.
 If this exists, the checksum must include both the kernel and initramfs contents.
 OSTree will use this to determine which kernels are shared.
 The rationale for this is to avoid computing checksums on the client by default.

 The deployment should not have a traditional UNIX `/etc`; instead, it should include `/usr/etc`.
 This is the "default configuration".
 When